kyythane/svelte-reactive-dnd/docs/DropList.md

 };
 ```

+`Item` is the type of whatever item is in your lists.

 If `placement` is undefined, it will default to `before`.
 If `scrollIntoView` is undefined, it will default to `false`.
 When enabling `scrollIntoView`, you may also want to `disableScrollOnDrag`.